zjukg/MaKEr/README.md

 We put the tensorboard log files in ``./tb_log`` and trained model state dicts in ``./state``.

 ## Citation
-Please cite our paper if you use SimCSE in your work:
+Please cite our paper if you use our model in your work:

 ```latex
 @article{chen2022meta,